-Where do you put time and resource?
+Where do you put time and resources?
 What’s the best approach?
 There are lots of options and it’s hard to see the wood for the trees.
-The various choices are far too numerous to cover in this short blog so we’ll concentrate on a blend of what small to medium sized business should perhaps consider as part of their new business development strategy:
+The various choices are far too numerous to cover in this short blog so we’ll concentrate on a blend of what small to medium-sized business should perhaps consider as part of their new business development strategy:

 It’s about the Audience and the Message

 Undertaking market and customer research and analysis is essential before jumping into a business development activity that may prove fruitless if you’re aiming at the wrong target.
 More time spent beforehand will be more likely to bear fruit in the long run.

 Before talking about routes to market, we can’t ignore the ‘market’ aspect of that phrase as it’s your most important determinant of success.
 Who are you targeting?
 What sectors?
 What size of the organization?
 What is the job role that makes the buying decision for your products or services?
 Where will you find the contact’s names and contact details?
 And how good is your data?

 There are other aspects we need to consider.
 Is the market congested with lots of competitors?
 Is the market growing?
 How do you rank amongst those providing this type of product or service?
 Is there something happening in a particular market or segment that makes your kind of proposition more timely or relevant?
 A good current example of this is Auto-Enrolment in the Financial sector.
 It drives requirements for providers of the solutions and advice.
 If you can identify what’s hot and the challenges potential customers face in your field, you’ll be more likely to gain traction when you ultimately reach them via whatever method you select.